Helping to tackle poor medicine management in older people

 Additionally, the MEDREV feasibility study was featured in a NIHR Best Practice Review on Advancing Care in care homes.
 Maidment was invited to be the international expert for the National Dementia Office in Ireland, Clinical Guideline Group because of his expertise in this area (as demonstrated by MEDREV).
 The group developed guidance on the appropriate use of antipsychotics in people living with dementia.

-Maidment’s research into anti-cholinergic burden, has also led directly to improvements in the quality of life of older people in the UK.
+Maidment's research has also led directly to improvements in the quality of life of older people in the UK.
+Referring to his work on anti-cholinergic burden, NHS England have highlighted a potential impact on 1.5 to 2.0 million people.

 Research findings have been presented at numerous regional, national and international events for practitioners including: Royal Pharmaceutical Society meetings, Alzheimer's Association International Conference, British Journal of General Practice Research Conference and the International Conference on Preventing Over-diagnosis amongst others.

-Maidment’s research has informed medical literature such as 'Seminars in Old Age Psychiatry'; one of the most widely used textbooks for practitioner training.
-It has also influenced Aston University’s Postgraduate Psychiatric Pharmacy programme, which is the only programme of its kind available globally.
+Maidment's research has informed medical literature such as 'Seminars in Old Age Psychiatry'; one of the most widely used textbooks for practitioner training.
+It has also influenced Aston University's Postgraduate Psychiatric Pharmacy programme, which includes a Certificate, Diploma and MSc, and is the only programme of its kind available globally.
 Up to 90 practitioners per year from countries including Australia, Hong Kong, USA and Denmark study the programme.

 Maidment's research has increased public awareness of the issue through media engagement.

-Many other engagement activities included a presentation at the British Festival Science, an Age UK Blog, articles for the Daily Mail, Express, Telegraph, Times, and Choice Magazine which has a readership of 160,000.
+Dr Maidment has also been interviewed by ITV, the BBC World Service; many other engagement activities included a presentation at the British Festival Science, an Age UK Blog, articles for the Daily Mail including polypharmacy and , Express, Telegraph, Times, and Choice Magazine which has a readership of 160,000.

 Being on many different medications increases the risk of harm, hospital admissions and poor outcomes.
 Inadequate management of these medications is a significant issue in the UK where around 5,700 people die from medication related adverse events each year.